Sudan Level One - Do Not Fly

 Haiti Level Three - Caution

-June 2024: Haiti’s main airport, MTPP/Port-au-Prince, was closed from March-May 2024 due to sustained gang violence across Haiti.
-Aviation came under direct threat during the worst of the violence, with several reports of several armed attacks at MTPP.
+Haiti’s main airport, MTPP/Port-au-Prince, was closed from March-May 2024 due to sustained gang violence across Haiti.
+Aviation came under direct threat during the worst of the violence, with several reports of several armed attacks at the airport.
 A new government has since been formed, but gangs still control much of the capital, and the US still advises against all travel to the country.

-Only the US have issued an airspace warning for Haiti - cautioning about unpublished airport and airspace restrictions.
+Canada and the US have since issued airspace warnings for Haiti - cautioning about unpublished airport and airspace restrictions, and the risks associated with gang activity - namely, civil unrest and security threats at airports.
 For flights, crew security cannot be guaranteed.

 Read: Haiti Crisis: Airport Attacked, Aircraft Shot, March 2024 (OPSGROUP article)